What is Community Infrastructure Levy (CIL)?

 If you are considering buying land for development and/or submitting a planning application in the District, please be advised that the Council has adopted its Community Infrastructure Levy (CIL) charges, which came into effect on 1 June 2015.

 A CIL charge will apply to all relevant applications determined after this date (including those successful on appeal and those where a resolution to grant has been made but a S106 agreement has yet to be finalised), even if they were submitted in advance of this time (note- some applications may not be liable for CIL charges e.g. where the application is a reserved matters for an outline consent granted prior to 1 June 2015).
 See the Councils CIL Guidance for Applicants and Developers for further information.
 CIL charges may also apply to Lawful Development Certificates and Permitted Development, depending on the circumstances.
+There is also a CIL guide for Parish and Town Councils.

 Money raised from CIL will be used to help fund infrastructure projects within the District set out on the Regulation 123 list.